 In order to offer the best experiences possible, KS engages community partners to assist in providing different types of learning activities.
 While KS takes necessary precautions to ensure a safe and secure learning environment, its community partners may require parent(s)/legal guardians to complete additional waiver forms that may be included in your child's enrollment packet.
-Each waiver is an agreement between parent(s)/legal guardian(s), and the community partner that addresses risks associated with a particular activity, location and/or site and also releases the community partner from liability.
-Please refer to the activities schedule to find out if there are any waiver(s) that require review, signature(s), and return to.
+Each waiver is an agreement between parent(s)/ legal guardian(s), and the community partner that addresses risks associated with a particular activity, location, and/or site and also releases the community partner from liability.
+Please refer to the activities schedule in your confirmation packet to find out if there are any waiver(s) required for the program your child will be attending.
 If a signed waiver is not received, your child WILL NOT BE ALLOWED to participate in the waiver-related activity.